CDCgov/wastewater-informed-covid-forecasting/batch/README.md

 <details>
 <summary><h2>General setup to interact with Batch</h2>

-This section walks you through the installation of pipeline run requirements.
+This section guides you through setting up your system (typically the CFA VAP) to run our pipeline.
 It also recommends some optional tools we have found helpful.
 </summary>

 ### System requirements